oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 for their contributions (some of which substantial) to this draft and to the initial set of implementations.

 # Document History

+-05

+* Tightened the exposition of the Issuer-signed JWT Verification Key Validation section

 -04